vitaly-t/equrlity/README.md

 (ie. open the page).
 The viewer of the link will be paid 1 Amp for providing their attention.

 If the link has a parent, that parent link will also get paid 1 Amp, and so on back up the chain.
-So if a link has four parents, each view will decrement the balance by 5, 1 going to the viewer, and 1 going to each of the parent links.
+So if a link has four parents, each view will decrement the balance by 5, 1 going to the viewer, and 1 going to each of the four parent links.

 If the viewer wishes, she can choose to Re-Amplify your the link you sent them.
 The link created will have your